gafricano/gafricano/README.md

 - 👋 Hi, I’m @gafricano
-- 👀 I’m a info sec enthusiast, everything secure!
+- 👀 I’m a info sec profession, I love to architect, build and break.
-- 💞️ I’m looking to collaborate on python based projects for infosec tooling
+- 💞️ I’m looking to collaborate on python based projects for infosec tooling, automated security tests, OSINT, you name it.
 - 📫 You can reach me over here ofc
+- 🔒 Secure Everything

 <!---
 gafricano/gafricano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.